oclif/oclif.github.io/docs/help_classes.md

 }
 ```

+To see the default implementation of these methods it’s best to take a look at the [`Help` class exported from @oclif/plugin-help](https://github.com/oclif/plugin-help/blob/master/src/index.ts).

+To experiment, start with copy/pasting `formatCommands` from `Help` into your custom help class and then change the output and run help for a command.

-## Using `Help` classes in javascript projects
+## Building custom `Help` classes in Javascript projects

-A javascript project with an example help file at "[project root]/src/help.js" would have a package.json with the `helpClass` defined:
+These examples above followed a Typescript project.
+For  javascript project with an example help file at "[project root]/src/help.js" would have a package.json with the `helpClass` defined:
 ```json
 {
   ...